 (c) Except as otherwise expressly set forth in this Agreement, EPMI DISCLAIMS ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, IN FACT OR BY OPERATION OF LAW OR OTHERWISE DERIVED FROM THIS AGREEMENT, ANY OF THE SCHEDULES ATTACHED HERETO OR IN ANY OTHER MATERIALS, BROCHURES, PRESENTATIONS OR OTHER DOCUMENTS OR COMMUNICATIONS WHETHER ORAL OR WRITTEN, INCLUDING WITHOUT LIMITATION IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
 FOR BREACH OF ANY PROVISION FOR WHICH AN EXPRESS REMEDY OR MEASURE OF DAMAGES IS PROVIDED, SUCH EXPRESS REMEDY OR MEASURE OF DAMAGES SHALL BE THE SOLE AND EXCLUSIVE REMEDY, THE OBLIGOR’S LIABILITY SHALL BE LIMITED AS SET FORTH IN SUCH PROVISION AND ALL OTHER REMEDIES OR DAMAGES AT LAW OR IN EQUITY ARE WAIVED.
 IF NO REMEDY OR MEASURE OF DAMAGES IS EXPRESSLY PROVIDED IN THE AGREEMENT, THE OBLIGOR’S LIABILITY SHALL BE LIMITED TO DIRECT ACTUAL DAMAGES ONLY, SUCH DIRECT ACTUAL DAMAGES SHALL BE THE SOLE AND EXCLUSIVE REMEDY AND ALL OTHER REMEDIES OR DAMAGES AT LAW OR IN EQUITY ARE WAIVED.
 NEITHER PARTY SHALL BE LIABLE FOR CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES, BY STATUTE, IN TORT OR CONTRACT, UNDER ANY INDEMNITY PROVISION OR OTHERWISE.
 IT IS THE INTENT OF THE PARTIES THAT THE LIMITATIONS HEREIN IMPOSED ON REMEDIES AND THE MEASURE OF DAMAGES BE WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE.

-(d) Notwithstanding anything contained herein to the contrary, under no circumstance shall EPMI’s liability under this Agreement (excluding (i) EPMI’s obligation to remit the Market Proceeds less Costs and less Existing Transaction Costs to Frontera pursuant to Section 16 hereof, (ii) EPMI’s obligation to indemnify Frontera pursuant to Section 19(a) and (iii) liability associated with EPMI’s gross negligence or willful misconduct in incurring Costs under this Agreement) exceed the fees payable to EPMI pursuant to Section 16 hereof.
+(d) Notwithstanding anything contained herein to the contrary, under no circumstance shall EPMI’s liability under this Agreement (excluding (i) EPMI’s obligation to remit the Market Proceeds less Costs and less Existing Transaction Costs to Frontera pursuant to Section 16 hereof, (ii) EPMI’s obligation to indemnify Frontera pursuant to Section 19(a) and (iii) liability associated with EPMI’s gross negligence or willful misconduct in incurring Costs or Existing Transaction Costs under this Agreement) exceed the fees payable to EPMI pursuant to Section 16 hereof.

 20. BOOKS AND RECORDS - AUDIT RIGHTS